When to prune hedges – get the timing right for healthy growth with our expert guide

 This long 25" hedge trimmer has double-sided steel blades for clean cuts through large hedges.
 It has a two-speed range selector and a rotating handle for awkward angles.

-If you have an overgrown hedge, the best time to do major pruning work is during its dormant season in late winter or early spring.
+If you have to cut an overgrown hedge, the best time to do major pruning work is during its dormant season in late winter or early spring.
 While trimming during the growing season is good for maintenance, overgrown hedges need more rejuvenation that is best done during dormancy and just before the hedging plants start growing again.

 However, if your neighbor has an overgrown hedge that grows into your garden it can be complicated.
 So can you cut a neighbors hedge?
 The answer is yes and no. You can prune the branches that are over your property line.
 However, you can only cut up to the property line and not past that point into their property without permission.